Four people, all related, found dead

 LYNN, Mass.
-(AP) — Authorities in Massachusetts are investigating the deaths of three men who are all related and the apparent suicide of a female relative.

-Police responding to a report of gunfire at an address in Lynn at about 3 p.m.
-Tuesday found two men ages 66 and 34 dead from apparent gunshot wounds, according to a statement from the office of Essex District Attorney Jonathan Blodgett.
+(AP) — A top law enforcement official in Massachusetts said Wednesday that it appears that a 31-year-old woman shot and killed her father, her brother-in-law, and her brother-in-law's father, before taking her own life.

+The woman killed her 66-year-old father and her 34-year-old brother-in-law at one address in Lynn, about 10 miles (16 kilometers) north of Boston on Tuesday afternoon, before shooting her 56-year-old brother-in-law's father at another location, Essex District Attorney Jonathan Blodgett said.

-The investigation determined that a 31-year-old woman was a potential suspect.
-That woman was found in a vehicle in a supermarket parking lot dead of what appeared to be a self-inflicted wound at about 4:30 p.m., the statement said.
+The woman was later found dead in a vehicle in a supermarket parking lot of a self-inflicted wound, he said.

-Investigators later found a third man dead inside a vehicle at a third location.

-All four people are related, although their names and exact relationships to each other were not released by authorities.
+No names were released and the motive for the shootings remains under investigation, he said.

-Mayor Jared Nicholson and police Chief Christopher Reddy said there is no danger to the public.
+Lynn Mayor Jared Nicholson and police Chief Christopher Reddy said Tuesday there is no danger to the public.

 "Our thoughts go out to the victims of this tragedy and we send our sincerest condolences to the families affected," Nicholson said in a statement.